Having a real estate website is one thing, but knowing how well it does and where it could be optimized is something else.

 And in this article, I will discuss how you can use Google Analytics for real estate.

-I will show you three benefits in using it, how to set it up, and how to use it strategically.
+I will show you three benefits of using it, how to set it up, and how to use it strategically.

 What is Google Analytics?

 Google Analytics was developed initially by a company named Urchin Software Corp., acquired by Google in 2005.

 This is the same year it launched the analytics platform under Google’s brand.